ALXS-GitHub/Toolbox/README.md

 All the documentation is made using Markdown files, and is built using the fantastic [Docusaurus](https://docusaurus.io/fr/) tool.

+You can find the documentation hosted on GitHub Pages at: https://alxs-github.github.io/Toolbox/.

+Warning, this is still a work in progress, and many things are missing or incomplete.

 ## Quick Start

 This project can be run by executing the following command: